James-SteelX/makersbnb/README.md

 ### Requesting a site

 For each listing, you'll see  the dates for which it's available.
-If you've specified dates in tyour search, you'll only see options within those dates.
+If you've specified dates in your search, you'll only see options within those dates.

 If you see some thing you like, you can request to stay during the dates specified by clicking 'Make booking Request'.
 This will inform the host that you'd like to stay there, who will get back to you with a response.